Credit Unions vs. Banks

 Credit unions can tailor products.

 Credit unions typically offer the same types of products and technology as banks.
-For instance, Ascend offers both online banking and a mobile app.
+For instance, Ascend offers a digital banking platform.
 And because we're locally owned, we're better able to tailor our products to our members' needs.

 Banks are less flexible.